Idkidkjwo/FNFBot-Psych-Engine/readme.md

 - **F2** - Increase offset (+1)
 - **F3** - Decrease offset (-1)

-## Development

-The project is developed in C# using Windows Forms.
-For proper compilation, you need:

-- Visual Studio 2019 or newer
-- .NET Framework 4.8
-- Newtonsoft.Json
-- InputSimulator...

 ### What is FNFBot?

 FNFBot is a bot program that lets users automatically play Friday Night Funkin' charts.